rohana96/SingleViewReconstruction/README.md

 Our goal is to compute `P` from 2D-3D point correspondences.

 ### (a) Stanford Bunny
-We use a picture of stanford bunny `data/pose_estimation/bunny.jpeg` and 2D-3D point correspondences in `data/pose_estimation/bunny.txt`.
+We use a picture of Stanford bunny `data/pose_estimation/bunny.jpeg` and 2D-3D point correspondences in `data/pose_estimation/bunny.txt`.
 The text file contains multiple rows.
 Each row represents a pair of 2D-3D correspondences, where the first 2 numbers are the 2D coordinates on the image while the next 3 numbers are the corresponding 3D coordinates.

 #### Visualizing annotations